parke/lush/readme.txt

   Expand s as a template and print the expansion.
 See expand_template() for details.
-  (Note: echo()'s expansion method, and therefore its output, is likely to change in the future.)
+  (Note: In the future, echo()'s implementation may change such that expansions will not be quoted.)

 expand ( s )
 expand ( s, level, ... )

   Expand string s against locals and _ENV from level on the call stack.
-Return the expanded string. level is optional and defaults to 1 (the function that called expand()) The vararg ... is unused at present.
+Return the expanded string. level is optional and defaults to 1 (the function that called expand()).
+  The vararg ... is not used at present.
   Example usage:  local  path  =  expand '$HOME/foo'

 expand_command ( command, level, ... ).